 Aviation appears to be escaping the brunt of Washington’s deficit reduction push—at least in fiscal 2012 appropriations.
 The Senate Appropriations subcommittee on transportation and housing on Tuesday approved a bill that, if enacted, would provide 19% less funding than two years earlier.
 Still, it fully funds the FAA’s Next Generation air traffic modernization system and increases funding for the FAA’s operations.
 By contrast, high-speed rail projects were gutted.
 The bill seeks to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Senate Spending Bill Fully Funds NextGen".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Senate Spending Bill Fully Funds NextGen".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.